amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 * A **criminal activity**, determined by your crew type.
 An assassination, burglary, illicit vice deal, etc.
 * Seizing a **claim** that you choose from your crew's **claim map**.
 Claims help your crew grow and develop.
-* A **special mission** or goal determined by the players (like getting a rare artifact to empower one of the Whisper's rituals).
+* A **special mission** or goal determined by the players (like getting a rare artifact to empower an arcane rituals).

 A score can be long and involved or short and sweet.
 There might be lots of rolls and trouble, or just a few actions to resolve it. *Play to find out what happens!* A score doesn't need to fill one session of play every time.
 Let it be however long it is.